 Finding free fitness images that aren’t generic or cheesy can be tough.
 There’s a wealth of high-quality paid options like Deposit Photos and iStock, but if you’re just starting out then every penny counts.

 Image usage can also be wrapped in legal red tape, which makes the whole process even more complicated.
 Can I use an image for print or just online?
 Do I need to credit the photographer?
 And what’s the deal with copyright and licensing?

-So, we collated 101 free fitness images into one convenient bundle… Enter your email below to download them (don’t worry, we won’t send you marketing emails unless you ask):
+If you want to grab the images straightaway, then enter your email below to download them (don’t worry, we won’t send you marketing emails unless you ask):

 Finding Free Fitness Images Online

 This is our favourite source of free fitness images because everything on here has Creative Commons Zero (CC0) usage rights.
 This means the photographer has waived all copyright, so you can basically use them as you please.
-No licensing, limits, or attribution involved.
-Their website has a really simple search function, so you just enter a keyword such as fitness, nutrition, or yoga to find related images.
+So, whether you want to use the images for social media, advertising, or wall art, there’s no licensing, limits, or attribution involved.

 This site is similar to Pexels as all their images have Creative Commons Zero (CC0) usage rights.
 However, they offer a different range of images and also divide them into categories which makes browsing easier.
 The sports and food sections contain lots of high-quality photos.